 Not only did I save myself HOURS of blood, sweat and mulch turmoil, but I didn’t have to lug hundreds of pounds of mulch all over our property.

-Cost-wise, there are certainly some savings here… a one gallon jug of the mulch dye will run you somewhere in the $25-30 zone, and covers about 350 sq ft per the label on the product.
+Cost-wise, there are certainly some savings here… a one-gallon jug of the mulch dye will run you somewhere in the $25-30 range and covers about 350 sq ft per the label on the product.

 But to me, the real savings was in the currency of time and energy.